 While the tiger mom mentality most often sinks its teeth in when it comes to children’s academics, it can also come out in other competitive activities – such as music, sports, debate, dance – in which the tiger parent decides, “My child will do the best.”

 Here at Your Teen we wondered: Are tiger parents the same as helicopter parents?
 They are, after all, very involved with their children’s lives.
 Are there any real differences between the two kinds of parenting styles?
 And, if so, what are they?

 We asked our experts to weigh in.

 What’s more, tiger parents want their children to experience hard knocks, says Harvard-affiliated sociologist Hilary Levey Friedman, author of the forthcoming Playing to Win: Raising Children in a Competitive Culture.
 “Competitive parents recognize that no matter how great you are, you are going to face adversity at some point in your life.
 If you learn how to deal with that at a younger age, and in a safer environment, that’s a good thing.”
-Where helicopter parents are known for their hovering, tiger moms are more likely to step back and allow their child to suffer – so long as he or she ultimately succeeds.
+Helicopter parents are known for their hovering.
+Tiger moms are more likely to step back and allow their child to suffer – so long as he or she ultimately succeeds.

 Who’s to say what the next big style will be, though.
 We’ve had helicopters and tigers.
 While some may expect a similarly intense euphemism – the drone dad? – to follow, perhaps something more mellow is waiting in the wings.